brandedbyennie/-planahead/README.md

 ### Note:
 This GitHub repository is created for planning and research purposes.
 The software development process is yet to commence.

+### License:
+This project is licensed under the MIT License - see the LICENSE.md file for details.